 MEXC Lists USD1, Accelerating Global Stablecoin Innovation With World Liberty Financial

-USD1 is World Liberty Financial (WLFI)'s stablecoin that provides secure and transparent digital asset services for global users.
-The stablecoin is backed 1:1 by the US dollar, with its reserve assets custodied by BitGo, held and subject to regular audits by third-party accounting firms to ensure transparency and stability.
-Currently, USD1 is deployed on both Ethereum and BNB Chain, with plans to expand to additional blockchains in the future to enhance interoperability.
+USD1 is World Liberty Financial's stablecoin that provides secure and transparent digital asset services for global users.
+The stablecoin is backed 1:1 by the US dollar, with its reserve assets custodied by BitGo, held by Fidelity and subject to regular audits by third-party accounting firms to ensure transparency and stability.
+Currently, USD1 is deployed on both Ethereum and Binance Smart Chain (BSC), with plans to expand to additional blockchains in the future to enhance interoperability.

 Furthermore, USD1 has made significant strides in the decentralized finance (DeFi) ecosystem.
 For example, ListaDAO has launched a USD1 lending vault on BNB Chain, providing liquidity support for 20 million USD1.
 Renowned market maker DWF Labs has also deployed USD1 liquidity across multiple platforms, further enhancing its availability and market depth.
 According to the data from CoinMarketCap, USD1's market capitalization has surpassed USD 2.12 billion, demonstrating strong market demand.